 The biggest pharmacy chain in Canada will begin covering medical cannabis for certain conditions under its employee health insurance plan.

-Loblaw Companies Limited and its Shoppers Drug Mart unit made the announcement through a staff memo, The Toronto Star reported.
+Loblaw Companies and its Shoppers Drug Mart unit made the announcement through a staff memo, The Toronto Star reported.

 Shoppers, which is awaiting a decision on its application, does not plan to grow its own cannabis.
 The producer application “is an administrative requirement to be able to distribute the drug,” The Globe and Mail reported last October.